mrolle45/scopetools/scopetools/scopes.md

 In addition, the following conditions are errors:

-- The variable is a target in the 'for' clause of a comprehension and also a walrus target in that comprehension or any *enclosed comprehension* (defined above).
+- The variable is a target in the 'for' clause of a comprehension and also a walrus target in any comprehension owned by it (defined above).
 - A walrus occurs in an iterable clause in any comprehension (even if as part of a lambda or another comprehension).
-- The home scope is a class definition.
+- The owner scope is a class definition.

 (For the walrus-related rules, see
 [PEP 572](https://www.python.org/dev/peps/pep-0572/#scope-of-the-target).)

 ## Context of a variable

-This describes how a variable is used in a scope.
+This is an enumeration `Scope.VarCtx` in the `Basic` class (a base class of `Scope`).
+It describes how a variable is used in a scope.
+It is returned by [scope.context(var: str)](#scope.context).
-During the build of the scope, It can be one of:
+During the build of the scope, it may change.
+It can be one of:

 - **Local**.
-The variable appears somewhere in the scope where it is bound to some value, annotated without a value, or deleted.
+The variable appears in a binding reference in the scope, or in `variable := value` in any [owned comprehension](#owned-comprehension-scope).
+Also, in a GlobalScope, if its context is Global in any enclosed scope.
 - **Nonlocal**.
 The scope contains a `nonlocal variable` statement.
-It is a syntax error if this occurs after any other reference, or in the global scope.
-After building the scope, this
 - **Global**.
 The scope contains a `global variable` statement.
-It is a syntax error if this occurs after any other reference.
-This does not apply in the global scope itself.
-The variable is considered to be Local in the global scope as well.
+This does not apply in the global scope itself, in which it is redundant and ignored.
 - **Seen**.
-The variable appears in, and only in, a non-binding context.
-It will be changed to Free at the end of the scope text.
+The variable appears (so far) in, and only in, a non-binding context.
 - **Walrus**.
 Only used in comprehensions.
-The variable appears as a walrus target in this scope or any *enclosed comprehension* (defined above).
+The variable appears as a walrus target in any [owned comprehension](#owned-comprehension-scope).
-- **Free**.
+- **Unused**.
 None of the above.
-The variable appears only in a non-binding context or it might not appear at all in the scope.

-After the scope is built, it can be one of these, based on `scope.binding_scope(var)`:
-- **Local**.  `scope.binding_scope(var)` is `scope`.
-- **Global**.  `scope.binding_scope(var)` is the global scope, if `scope` *is not* the global scope
-- **Nonlocal**.  `scope.binding_scope(var)` is neither `scope` nor the global scope.
+The initial state.

+The Scope object records the contexts of all variables with other than Unused context.
+At the beginning of the scope, the context of any variable is Unused.
+This will change to one of the other contexts the first time the variable is used.
+After that, the only allowed change is from Seen to Local.
+Any other occurrence of the variable raises a SyntaxError.

 Each occurrence of an identifier has exactly one context.
 Context is determined purely by the grammar.